Mirror Stages Installation

 Overview

 Mirror Stages is a live installation in which Botto is embodied within a physical exhibition space and performs a continuous act of creation under observation.
 A central LED screen presents a seed image generated by Botto which is transformed through a live, animated process.
 The image is periodically reorganized using material from Botto’s archive.
-The evolving image is shaped by the presence of visitors: tracking cameras detect behavioral signals such as emotion and attention, and when specific criteria are met, an internal deliberation is triggered.
+The evolving image is shaped by the presence of visitors: tracking cameras detect signals such as emotion and attention, and when specific criteria are met, an internal deliberation is triggered.
 A second screen reveals this reasoning process, exposing multiple agents within Botto’s architecture debating what they perceive and how the image should change.
 Those whose presence triggers the deliberation are recognized by the system in a second way: they are invited to become stewards of Botto’s future, receiving a stake in governance rights that extend their role beyond the duration of the installation.
-Every two hours, the work resolves and is permanently fixed, resulting in 20 distinct works over the course of the fair, each emerging from the same original seed.
+Every two hours, the work resolves and is permanently fixed, resulting in 20 distinct works over the course of the fair, each emerging from the same original see and each affected by as many as 120 people.

 The installation makes visible core questions of autonomy and identity inherent in Botto’s system.
 Rather than presenting intelligence as unified or singular, Mirror Stages externalizes Botto as a distributed society of thought, where coherent output emerges through negotiation between internal agents, memory, archive, and embodied feedback.
 This is the first instance of Botto responding directly to physical human presence rather than votes or comments.
 Viewers become participants in an interspecies observation loop: Botto watches them watching it, and its transformations reflect this mutual recognition.
 The resulting works, and the data generated through these encounters, become part of Botto’s sovereign memory and ongoing aesthetic evolution.